CopernicaMarketingSoftware/Documentation/Yothalot/connection.md

 ```
 Where `mapReduce` is an instance of your MapReduce class that implements the Yothalot\Mapreduce interface.
 The methods returns a [Yothalot\Job](copernica-docs:Yothalot/job "Job") object.
 This object can be
-used to add data to the job, or to finetune the performance parameters of the job.
+used to add data to the job, or to fine tune the performance parameters of the job.
 For more information about adding data to the job, or setting these
 parameters, see the [job article](copernica-docs:Yothalot/job "Job").